tempelworld/build-a-module-lp-atempel/README.md

-# build-a-powershell-module-lp-author
+# build-a-module-lp-author
-Repository for liveProject: Build a PowerShell Module
+Repository for liveProject: Build a Module